adrian-web/laracasts-tweety/README.md

 To login/register, look up to top right corner (or center) of a website (at '/' route) or manually visit '/login' or '/register'.

-From a main route '/tweets' you can visit specific routes through hyperlinks:
+From a main route '/tweets' you can visit specific routes:
 - explore all users,
 - visit and edit your profile,
 - visit your notifications page,